Serg-Norseman/AquaLog/README.md

 - Export to XLS and CSV (measures and maintenance);
 - Export to RTF (aquarium's logbook);
 - Snapshots of inhabitants;
+- 3D viewer of tanks (OpenGL, only rectangular and bowfront);

 The application is simple and minimal.
 Clean, the most basic functionality.